-- You filed a federal Form 1040EZ. - You are claiming only the renter's deduction and/or unemployment compensation deduction, - You have only Indiana state and county tax withholding credits and/or the Automatic Taxpayer Refund credit, and - You do not have any interest income from a direct obligation (acquired after Jan.
-1, 2012) of a state or political subdivision other than Indiana.
+- You filed a federal Form 1040EZ. - You are claiming only the renter's deduction and/or unemployment compensation deduction, and - You have only Indiana state and county tax withholding credits.

 Use Form IT-40:

 If you (and your spouse, if filing jointly) were a full-year Indiana resident and you do not qualify to file Form IT-40EZ.